Jettonn/originui-vue/README.md

 > This is a fork of the original [Origin UI](https://originui.com/) project.
 This project is unaffiliated with the original.
 I appreciate their work and have developed these Vue components based on their design.

 > [!NOTE]
 > This is a work in progress.
-For some components, the implementation is coming soon using (e.g. [Radix Vue](https://www.radix-vue.com/)).
+For some components, the implementation is coming soon using (e.g. [Reka UI](https://www.reka-ui.com/)).

 Origin UI - Vue is a collection of copy-and-paste components for quickly building app UIs using Vue.
 The collection currently features 90+ components and is updated with new examples if the original library is updated.